-In fact, according to the World Health Organization (WHO), the world's population aged 60 years and over has doubled since 1980, which indicates that health conditions have improved, This age group is also forecast to rise from 600 million in 2000 to 2 billion in 2050.
+In fact, according to the World Health Organization (WHO), the world's population aged 60 years and over has doubled since 1980, which indicates that health conditions have improved.
+This age group is also forecast to rise from 600 million in 2000 to 2 billion in 2050.
 The bad news is, according to the Mayo Clinic, as we age, our bones and muscles lose strength, while the heart muscle weakens and our arteries lose elasticity so the heart has to work harder to pump blood through the body.
 This, in addition to a myriad of other conditions, should be taken into account when planning for retirement.
 Below are some recommendations on what you can do now to enjoy a healthy lifestyle in retirement.

 Fact: Our metabolism slows as we age, which means you need less food to make the energy you need.
 So, if you continue to eat the same types and amounts of food and don't include adequate exercise, the probability for weight gain increases.
 According to the National Institute on Aging (NIA), if you balance the calories that you eat with the calories burned by exercise, monitor your weight once a week, and keep track of the food you eat, you should be able to maintain a healthy weight.
 The Guidelines set by the U.S. Department of Agriculture (USDA) and U.S. Department of Health and Human Services (HHS) has more information online about caloric intake vs. activity levels plus appropriate types of food for various lifestyles.

-Even though the quality of food may have changed over the years, medical professional still recommend that you pay attention to your nutrition.
+Even though the quality of food may have changed over the years, medical professionals still recommend that you pay attention to your nutrition.
 The NIA points out that you should choose nutrient-dense foods such as fresh fruit and vegetables, fish, and poultry, rather than calorie-heavy foods such as baked goods, candy, and chips.